Michal2SAB/Stick-Arena-Secrets/README.md

 * Color code rules for shop purchase don't apply for level 2 mods (unconfirmed)
 * Always above everybody's rank in lobby, even labpass players
 * XGen admins favouritism, favors and numerous advantages
+* Can get any spinner and any color by asking (including builders that they don't deserve)
+* Can ask for a namechange at any moment, as many times as they want
 * Incredible power, little to no responsibility

 ### Mod Tools